 On my spare time I run a website for a tax accounting company.
-This monolithic app is a largely stateless app (not really but we don’t need persistent stores/volumes), uses ruby on rails and runs on an EC2 instance with Apache and MySQL Server and Client installed.
+This monolithic app is a largely stateless app (not really but we don’t need persistent stores/volumes), uses one of the best online tax software, and uses ruby on rails and runs on an EC2 instance with Apache and MySQL Server and Client installed.
 This is what is referenced as a “monolithic app” because all components are installed on 1 single VM.
 This makes the application more complicated to edit, patch, update etc (even though it barely ever needs to updated apart from making sure the current year’s Tax information and links are updated.)
 If we want to migrate to a new version of the database or newer version of rails, things are not isolated and can overlap.
 Now, RVM and other mechanisms can be used to do this, but by using Docker to isolate components and Amazon ECS to deploy the app, we can rapidly develop, and push changes into production in a fraction of the time we used to.
 This blog post will go through the experience of migrating that “Monolithic” ruby on rails app and converting it into a 2 service Docker application that can be deployed to Amazon ECS using Docker Compose.

 First things first:

 The first thing I did was ssh into my EC2 instance and figure out what dependencies I had.
 The following approach was taken to figure this out:

 - Use lsb_release -a to see what OS and release we’re using.

 - Look at installed packages via “dpkg” / “apt“

 - Look at installed Gems used in the Ruby on Rails app, take a peek at Gemfile.lock for this.